Background pattern

 Warnings and precautions:

-• If you have liver insufficiency.
+• If you have liver failure.

-• If you have severe renal insufficiency.
+• If you have severe kidney failure.

 • Noctamid should be administered with caution to patients with medullary or cerebellar ataxia.

-Consult your doctor or pharmacist before starting to take this medication.
+Consult your doctor or pharmacist before starting to take this medicine.

 Tolerance

-• After continuous use for several weeks, a certain degree of loss of efficacy with respect to hypnotic effects may be detected.
+• After continuous use for several weeks, a certain degree of loss of efficacy with respect to the hypnotic effects may be detected.

 Dependence